 And at any time, this ranking approach will come up with ideas.
 Like many value strategies, the magic formula hits a sweet spot when the market is in recovery mode.
 It picks up shares that may be out of favour and underpriced as a result.
 As the performance of the past 12 months shows, it can deliver very strong returns when the conditions are right.

-interactive investor readers can get a free 14-day trial of Stockopedia by clicking here.
+interactive investor readers can get a free 14-day trial of Stockopedia here.

 These investment articles are simply for generating ideas.
 If you are thinking of investing they should only ever be a starting point for your own in-depth research.

 These articles are provided for information purposes only.
 Occasionally, an opinion about whether to buy or sell a specific investment may be provided by third parties.
 The content is not intended to be a personal recommendation to buy or sell any financial instrument or product, or to adopt any investment strategy as it is not provided based on an assessment of your investing knowledge and experience, your financial situation or your investment objectives.
 The value of your investments, and the income derived from them, may go down as well as up.
 You may not get back all the money that you invest.
 The investments referred to in this article may not be suitable for all investors, and if in doubt, an investor should seek advice from a qualified investment adviser.